Dynamics of quantized vortices under quasi-periodic boundary conditions: Consistency checks

 This result is essentially equivalent to the local Helmholtz equation, $\partial_t \boldsymbol{\omega} = \nabla \times (\boldsymbol{v} \times \boldsymbol{\omega})$, with $\boldsymbol{\omega}=\nabla\times \boldsymbol{v}$ \cite[\eg][]{ArnoldKhesin}.

-In App.~\ref{app:vortEq_HelmTheo}, we show that although the Helmholtz equation does not apply to condensates governed by the GPE, the Kelvin circulation theorem remains valid.
+In Appendix~\ref{app:vortEq_HelmTheo}, we show that although the Helmholtz equation does not apply to condensates governed by the GPE, the Kelvin circulation theorem remains valid.
 Hence, another interesting test is to see numerically the physical consequences of the theorem.
 To do so, we pin a vortex on a Gaussian peak and slowly move it with constant velocity $\boldsymbol{v}_p = -0.02\,c_1 \, \hat{\mbf{y}}$.
 We set $V_0/\mu = \sigma/\xi = 1$ in Eq.~\eqref{eq:GaussPeak} and consider a squared cell with side $L=30\,\xi$ and spatial resolution $\delta \simeq 0.083$.
 A closed (in QPBC) circuit $C(t)$ is tracked by placing 360 tracers along $y = -3\,\xi$ and evolving them with the local velocity field.
 As shown in Fig.~\ref{fig:kelvinDens}, while the vortex moves downward, $C(t)$ deforms to avoid any crossing, and the circulation $\Gamma(t)$ remains constant, consistently with the Kelvin theorem.
+This is indeed the expected behavior, as it is well known that, within the GPE framework, a vortex moves only in response to local derivatives of the wave function, even in the presence of an external potential~$V$~\citep{BiaBiaSliwa}.